ej8899/lotide/README.md

 ## Other Included Files:
 - [x] `index.js` - all modules for easy inclusion in your projects
 - [x] `zTitle.js` - simple ASCII art title page (no functionality)
-- [ ] `demo.js` - demonstration on a couple of functions for example purpose

 ## Getting Started:
 **Install it from your project directory:**